6eff/geckoboard/README.md

 ##### further development
 * Blockchain data updates every 15 minutes and Geckoboard updates dataset every 10 minutes.
 I plan to use Redis for local caching of Blockchain responses, which will minimize db calls usage.
 And will save resources
 * Also I plan to use Redis for background processes scheduling
-* To have a friendly UI and better UX, app will be deployed to web (Heroku), allowing users crate datasets online.
+* To have a friendly UI and better UX, app will be deployed to web (Heroku), allowing users create datasets online.
-* I plan to test implemented code and.
+* I plan to test implemented code.
 Tho I strongly believe it should be done in a first place.
 * Code imo needs refactoring, I'd probably extract to separate class all methods relating to data formatting.

 ...hope to hear from you soon guys.